Ecora Royalties logo

 Financial Flexibility and Deleveraging

 Ecora has continued to strengthen its balance sheet following the $50 m Mimbula acquisition.
-Net debt declined to $85.5 m at 31 December 2025, down from $104.0 m at the end of Q3, reflecting strong base-metals cash generation and disciplined capital management.
-Improved liquidity and increased headroom under the Group’s revolving credit facility enhance financial flexibility.
+Net debt stood at $85.5m at 31 December 2025, declining further to $84.4m at 31 March 2026, reflecting continued strong base-metals cash generation and disciplined capital management.
+Improved liquidity and increased headroom under the Group's revolving credit facility enhance financial flexibility.
 While management remains focused on further deleveraging before prioritising buybacks or increased shareholder returns, the current trajectory positions Ecora to reach structurally lower leverage levels sooner than previously expected.

 Commodity Price Volatility

 Ecora’s earnings remain linked to commodity price trends, particularly copper and cobalt.
-In Q4 2025, realised cobalt prices at Voisey’s Bay increased to $23.43/lb, helping offset lower delivery volumes due to planned maintenance and supporting cash generation.
+Cobalt prices remain elevated following the DRC export ban and subsequent quota system, while copper has also maintained upward momentum, supporting cash generation.
 While structural supply tightness across several critical minerals provides a favourable medium-term backdrop, commodity markets remain volatile.
 Any prolonged price weakness could weigh on cash flow, dividends and the pace of deleveraging.
 That said, Ecora’s diversified royalty portfolio, low-cost positioning and exposure to structurally supported metals provide partial insulation consistent with a royalty-based earnings profile.

 Production Execution Risk